 - 8.1 This licence does not permit the Operator to operate licensed Private Hire Vehicles from premises other than the authorised premises mentioned in the Licence.
-The Operators licensed premises has to be located within St Albans District Council. - 8.2 Any change of address of the Operator must be notified to the Licensing Department, address as immediately above within 7 days.
+The Operators licensed premises has to be located within the District. - 8.2 Any change of address of the Operator must be notified to the Licensing Department, address as immediately above within 7 days.